 Served ads changing.
 If you are serving ads in your website or running A/B tests this will cause performance variances.

 Internet traffic routing changes.
-The route to the website itself across the network may change.
+The route to the Shopify site itself across the network may change.

 Changes in the hardware used.
 A powerful desktop PC compared with a mobile device.

 Antivirus software can cause bandwidth demands.
 That will result in audit result fluctuations.